kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 - As instructed by KKP UI, run the `kubeadm token --kubeconfig <your-kubeconfig> create --print-join-command` command and use its output in the next step.
-- Create a yaml file with kubeadm `JoinConfiguration`, e.g. `kubeadm-join-config.yaml` with content similar to this:
+- Create a yaml file with kubeadm `JoinConfiguration`, e.g. `kubeadm-join-config.yaml` with the content similar to this:
 ```yaml
 apiVersion: kubeadm.k8s.io/v1beta3
 kind: JoinConfiguration